 - Rapid Charging station 50kw output 20-30mins

-Charging times vary depending on the current level of battery charge, the battery capacity, the charging station’s capacity and settings, as well as the capacity of your charging station’s energy source (e.g. home or an office building).
+Charging times vary depending on the current level of battery charge, the battery capacity, the charging station’s capacity and settings, as well as the capacity of your charge points energy source (e.g. home or an office building).

-Plug-in hybrids require 1-4 hours to be fully charged, while full-electric cars require 4-8 hours (from 0 to 100%).
+Plug-in hybrids require 1-4 hours to be fully charged, while full-electric vehicles require 4-8 hours (from 0 to 100%).
 On average, cars are parked at home for up to 14 hours a day, and at work for around 8 hours a day.
-With a charging station at your disposal, all this time can be used to top up your car to 100%.
+With a charging station at your disposal, all this time can be used to top up your vehicle EV to 100%.

-Regular electricity outlet (13 Amp Socket outlet): Be warned if you’re charging your car from a regular electrical outlet.
+Regular electricity outlet (13 Amp Socket outlet): Be warned if you’re charging your electric vehicles from a regular electric outlet.
 Charging at home would require a specific charging cable that prevents power outage and overheating.
 In addition, you will also need to make sure the outlet is nearby your car, as you may never use an extension cable to charge your car.
 Yet even with these precautions taken, charging from a regular outlet is highly discouraged, as most residential buildings aren’t wired to carry high electrical draw.
-Charging times will depend on which country you are in.
-For an EV with a range of 160 km, you can expect a charging time of around 6-8 hours in the UK.
+Electric cars charging times will depend on which country you are in.
+For an EV with a range of 160 km, you can expect an EV charging time of around 6-8 hours in the UK.

-Fast Charging station (up to 22kw output): This is the most recommended method of car charging, as it makes safe and efficient use of your car’s and energy sources (e.g. home or office building) capacity.
-With a charging station to your disposal, you’re always ensured of a fully charged car with maximum range, every time you hit the road.
-A charging station can charge up to 8 times faster than a regular outlet.
-This means that any EV will be charged 100% in just 1-4 hours.
+Fast EV charge stations (up to 22kw output): This is the most recommended method of car charging, as it makes safe and efficient use of your car’s and energy sources (e.g. home or office building) capacity.
+With a charging station at your disposal, you’re always guaranteed a fully charged car with maximum range, every time you hit the road.
+Charge points can charge up to 8 times faster than a regular outlet.
+This means that any EV charge will be charged 100% in just 1-4 hours.
 See Vehicle Battery/Charging capacities section

-Rapid charging station (50KW): Fast Charging stations pop up most often outside cities and along highways.
-Despite being fast (it charges in 20-30 minutes), an average fast charger brings an EV only up to 80% at a single charging session.
+Rapid charging station (50KW): Fast EV charging stations pop up most often outside cities and along highways.
+Despite being fast (it charges in 20-30 minutes), an average fast charger brings an EV charge only up to 80% at a single charging session.
 Due to the costly equipment and hardware of fast charging stations, these chargers are usually only purchased and built per request by local governments.

-In The UK, the average cost of charging any EV is around 25p per kWh.
+In the UK, the average cost of EV charging is around 25p per kWh.
 Let’s say your electric car i.e Nissan Leaf has an empty battery 30 kWh battery capacity.
-Charging your EV would amount to a total of 30kwh x 0.25p = £7.50 .
+EV charging would amount to a total of 30kwh x 0.25p = £7.50 .